apache/beam/website/www/site/content/en/blog/beam-2.34.0.md

 * Fixed error when importing the DataFrame API with pandas 1.0.x installed ([BEAM-12945](https://issues.apache.org/jira/browse/BEAM-12945)).
 * Fixed top.SmallestPerKey implementation in the Go SDK ([BEAM-12946](https://issues.apache.org/jira/browse/BEAM-12946)).

+### Known Issues

+* Large BigQueryIO writes that use file loads method will fail in batch mode.
+Specifically, writes that are large enough to use copy jobs.

 ## List of Contributors

 According to git shortlog, the following people contributed to the 2.34.0 release.
 Thank you to all contributors!